jonmon6691/arduino_8snake/README.md

  - you eat red berries to shrink
  - you eat green berries to grow
  - you speed up
- - the world is a taurus
+ - the world is a torus